Lower Back Pain · San Francisco + Virtual

 Take-home practice

-You leave with a short practice for what was worked on that session.
-About five minutes.
-You do it on your living room floor.
-It maintains the changes and keeps your body moving in the right direction between sessions.
+You leave with a short practice for what you worked on, about five minutes on your living room floor, to keep the change going between sessions.

 I thought the best I could hope for was less pain.
 I've never felt this at home in my body.

-Sara Low Back Relief
+Sara · Low Back Relief

 Common questions.

 If something isn't here, ask on a free discovery call.
-Dr. Garrett answers everything before you book a paid session.
+Garrett answers everything before you book a paid session.

 I've had back pain for years.
 Can anything still help?